Help

 Third-party binaries

 Some component functionality can be extended using third party binaries.
 All binaries and their configuration options are described below.
-They can be configured on Maintenance tab of component preferences.
+They can be configured on the Maintenance tab of the component preferences.

-All binaries used by component are listed in Third-party Binaries list.
-Each item in the list has Source property that controls where to search this binary.
-To change source use context menu.
+All binaries used by the component are listed in Third-party Binaries list view.
+Each item in the list has Source property associated with it, which controls where to search this binary.
+Current source is listed in appropriate column and can be changed using the context menu.

 All binaries have source called External.
 Using it you can specify path where this binary can be found.
 If binary is placed within foobar2000 profile or program directory, component will store path relative to that directory.
 This can be useful for portable installations.